AttacktheSOC/attackthesoc.github.io/content/posts/detecting-entity-behavior/index.md

 # Thank you for reading

-As always, I hope this helped you got the mind ooze percolating and you're filtering out some ideas!
+As always, I hope this helped you percolate the mind juice and filter out some ideas!
 Maybe you even learned something new.
 Now go create something and share it with the community.

 Until next time on, Attack the SOC!